 2019 is going to be an eventful year for football fans.
 The action started even before the year began, so, unfortunately, NCAA Football Bowl Games have already ended.
-Still, that doesn’t mean that you can’t enjoy some quality football this year, so here are a few events you will not be able to skip.
+Still, that doesn’t mean that you can’t enjoy some quality football this year, and there are already offers from bookmakers like Bet9ja that can be used for the upcoming games.
+Here are a few events you will want to watch.

 If you are in Orlando, Florida around January 29th, chances are that you are going to see the all-star NFL game.